Ana06/get-changed-files/README.md

     # Can be 'space-delimited', 'csv', or 'json'.
     # Default: 'space-delimited'
     format: ''
-    # Filter files using a regex
+    # Filter files using a glob filter
     filter: '*'
 ```